PF

 Instructions

-3. 3Make the shrimp: With paper towels, pat the shrimp dry.
-In a large bowl, whisk together the egg whites, cornstarch, and salt until no lumps remain.
-The mixture will be thick, sticky, and reminiscent of Elmer's glue.
-Add the shrimp.
-Stir gently to coat.
+3. 3Pat the shrimp dry with paper towels.
+In a large bowl, whisk together the egg whites, cornstarch, and a pinch of salt until no lumps remain and the mixture is thick and sticky.
+Add the shrimp and gently stir to coat evenly.

 4. 4Heat a large non-stick skillet or wok over medium-high heat.
-Add 1 ½ tablespoons of the oil.
-Once the oil is hot and shimmering, swirl to coat the pan with the oil, then with tongs, add half of the shrimp, placing them one at a time so they aren't touching each other (if they do touch, it's OK but they'll stick together, so use a spatula to break them apart).
-Pan fry on the firsit side for 2 minutes, then flip and cook on the other side for 1 to 2 minutes more, until the shrimp is golden outside and cooked through.
-Immediately remove to the plate with the walnuts.
-Repeat with the remaining 1 ½ tablespoons oil and remaining shrimp.
+Add 1½ tablespoons of the canola oil and swirl to coat the pan once it shimmers.
+Working with half the shrimp, place them one at a time in the skillet so they don't touch.
+Pan fry the first side for 2 minutes, then flip and cook the other side for 1–2 minutes more, until golden brown and the shrimp is opaque and cooked through (internal temperature 165°F).
+Transfer to the parchment with the walnuts.
+Repeat with the remaining 1½ tablespoons oil and remaining shrimp.

 Nutrition — Per Serving